Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Methods

 For large ensembles shown in Extended Data Table~\ref{tab:uspto-50k} we included all baseline models from the corresponding table apart from RetroKNN, as its adapter network was trained on $\mathcal{D}_{val}$, which artificially inflates the model's validation result and degrades the performance of ensembles containing RetroKNN.

 \paragraph{USPTO-FULL}

-Although commonly reported on in prior work, we find many versions of USPTO-FULL are in use, utilizing different methods for filtering and processing; this can be seen through the varying size of the test fold (94696~\cite{wang2021retroprime}, 95389~\cite{yan2020retroxpert} or 96023~\cite{zhong2022root}).
+Although commonly reported on in prior work, we find many versions of USPTO-FULL are in use, utilizing different methods for filtering and processing; this can be seen through the varying size of the test fold (94696~\cite{wang2021retroprime}, 95389~\cite{yan2020retroxpert}, 95988~\cite{han2024retrosynthesis}, or 96023~\cite{zhong2022root}).
 Due to this, most reported results on USPTO-FULL are not fully comparable to each other due to using a different test set.
 For a fair comparison we select a single version of the dataset~\cite{zhong2022root} and only include baselines numbers reported on that version~\cite{chen2021deep,zhong2022root,zhang2024retrosynthesis}, which includes the method with the highest reported top-1 accuracy~\cite{zhang2024retrosynthesis}.
+Note that EditRetro~\cite{han2024retrosynthesis} reused the preprocessing script from R-SMILES~\cite{zhong2022root}, but additionally removed 35 test samples with duplicate atom mappings, resulting in a slightly smaller test fold size of 95988 compared to the original 96023.
+Since the difference between the two test folds is minimal, we included the values reported by EditRetro in their paper in our table.
 Finally, similarly to USPTO-50K, we also included our NeuralSym implementation as a baseline, which we found to produce much stronger performance than reported in prior work.

 \paragraph{Pistachio test set}

 Time-split validation is considered to be the gold standard for ML model validation in chemistry, as it most closely mimics the prospective use of the models.\cite{sheridan2013time} In contrast, random splitting can lead to over-optimistic assessments, especially as reaction data is usually published in clusters, often from the same document (paper or patent), where similar routes are used towards related products.